This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Key fact

-In most people who have been infected, a red, bulls-eye shaped rash develops within 30 days of the tick bite.1
+In most people who have been infected, a red, bulls-eye shaped rash develops within 30 days of the tick bite.2

 • How do people catch Lyme disease?

 Being bitten by an infected tick which carries the bacteria which cause Lyme Disease.
-Ticks are usually found in wooded, brushy, or grassy areas.2
+Ticks are usually found in wooded, brushy, or grassy areas.3,4

 • Which countries are affected by Lyme disease?

-Northern hemisphere countries from North America through Europe to Russia and China (see map).
-The number of Lyme disease cases is the highest in central and eastern Europe.2
+Northern hemisphere countries from North America through Europe to Russia and China (see map).1,3 Lyme disease is the most common tick-borne disease in Europe and the UK.5

 • What are the symptoms of Lyme disease?

-Most people who have been infected develop an expanding, red, circular ‘bulls-eye’ rash around the bite.
-They may also have fatigue, fever, headache, mild stiff neck, and joint and muscle pain.2
+Most people who have been infected develop a rash that gradually expands around the bite.
+They may also have fatigue, fever, headache and joint and muscle pain.2,6

 • How serious is Lyme disease?

-Lyme disease can be effectively treated with antibiotics.
-If untreated, it may eventually cause arthritis and possibly also problems with the heart and nervous system.2
+Lyme disease can be treated with antibiotics.
+If untreated, it may eventually cause arthritis and possibly also problems with the skin and nervous system.2

 • Can I prevent getting Lyme disease?